List of Once Upon a Time characters: Snow White

-Snow White/Mary Margaret Blanchard (seasons 1–7), portrayed by Ginnifer Goodwin and Bailee Madison, is the daughter of King Leopold and Queen Eva, step-daughter of Regina Mills, wife of Prince David, mother of Emma Swan and Prince Neal, grandmother of Henry Mills and Hope, and great-grandmother of Lucy Mills.
-As a child, she reveals a secret that results in Regina's transformation to the Evil Queen which subsequently leads to the casting of the curse.
+Snow White/Mary Margaret Blanchard (seasons 1–7), portrayed by Ginnifer Goodwin (adult) and Bailee Madison (young), is the daughter of King Leopold and Queen Eva, step-daughter of Regina Mills, wife of Prince David, mother of Emma Swan and Prince Neal, grandmother of Henry Mills and Hope, and great-grandmother of Lucy Mills.
+As a child, she was tricked into revealing a secret that results in Regina's transformation to the Evil Queen which subsequently leads to the casting of the curse.
 Separated from her daughter, she is reunited with Emma, and the rest of her family, after the curse breaks.
-Snow would then clash with Maleficent involving a secret past between them that is eventually resolved.
+Snow would then clash with Maleficent involving a secret past between them that is eventually resolved but caused by a mysterious author.
 After the merging of the realms, Snow crowns Regina as the Good Queen of the United Realms.